Techniques for Proper Pruning: Part One

 Of course, what would any gardening endeavor be if there were no exceptions to the rules?
 Fruit trees, shrubs and vines should be pruned for shape and to improve air circulation during dormancy.
 For raspberries and blackberries, cut out any branches larger than pencil-sized in diameter and cut back all others to a height of half to one-third of their current height.

 For grapes, the best results are obtained by pruning them to grow on a trellis with one central trunk that branches out in either direction about 1-2 ft. off the ground, then another section of trunk with another set of branches about 2 ft. above the other.
-Grape cultivation requires some practice and a separate resource devoted to that should be consulted (or better yet, keep reading Maximum Yield for a future article on just that).
+Grape cultivation requires some practice and a separate resource devoted to that should be consulted.

 Other notable exceptions include roses, rhododendrons and hydrangeas.
 Roses can withstand a heavier cutting back in late winter than many other shrubs.
 Up to two-thirds of most rose types can be pruned back.
 Climbing roses should be pruned more selectively to maintain their height and climbing effect.